 The theft or loss of radiological materials

-PIs in the Physical cornerstone were selected for availability of security systems and failures of the personnel screening and fitnessforduty process.
+PIs in the Physical Protection cornerstone were selected for availability of security systems and failures of the personnel screening and fitness-for-duty process.

-Inspections in the Physical cornerstone were recommended for testing of barrier intrusion, detection, and alarm systems; search, identification, and control processes; response to securityrelated incidents; and reporting of significant events.
+Inspections in the Physical Protection cornerstone were recommended for testing of barrier intrusion, detection, and alarm systems; search, identification, and control processes; response to security-related incidents; and reporting of significant events.

 Background and development of the Physical Protection Cornerstone: